artisan-roaster-scope/artisan/_pages/about.md

 __Rui Paulo__ –– Aillio master & CI

+Contact us via the [Contact Form](https://artisan-roasterscope.blogspot.it/p/contact-me.html) on the [Artisan blog](https://artisan-roasterscope.blogspot.it).

 ## Supporters

 The development of Artisan is supported by a growing number of companies and individuals that recognize its value for their customers and endeavors.